Kamo Wildlife Sanctuary

 Kamo Wildlife Sanctuary was a privately owned zoo located near Kamo, Whangārei, New Zealand.
 The facility housed a collection of large cats and was formerly used as a filming location for the television series The Lion Man.
-In August 2025, the land and buildings were listed for sale by tender, and the park temporarily closed 2nd November 2025.
-Its owner, Bolton Equities, announced that the remaining seven elderly lions would be humanely euthanised due to age-related decline and the impracticality of relocation.
+In August 2025, the land and buildings were listed for sale and the park closed on 2 November 2025.
+Its owner, Bolton Equities, said the remaining seven elderly lions would be humanely euthanised due to age-related decline and the impracticality of relocation.
+In the end, two lions were euthanized due to health and the remaining four continue to be cared for at the site.
+In January 2026 the property was purchased.
+It remains closed, with the three lions still resident..

 Zion Wildlife Gardens

 Craig Busch established Zion Wildlife Gardens in 2002 from bare land situated on Gray Road, Kamo, Whangārei.
 Busch had previously had the zoo based at Kerikeri.

 During 2006 Zion Wildlife Gardens became financially troubled.
 Busch accepted a bail-out package from his mother Patricia Busch and, in accordance with an agreement dated 13 July 2006, he resigned as director and appointed Mrs Busch as sole director.
 Busch continued working at Zion until his dismissal on 3 November 2008.

 During November 2008, media reports revealed an investigation into the welfare of the cats at the zoo had been conducted by Ministry of Agriculture and Forestry.
 Concerns included animals being kept in unsanitary conditions, damaged enclosures and the surgical declawing of 21 lions and 9 tigers.
 In February 2009, the Ministry of Primary Industries (formerly MAF) released the results of its investigation into the surgical declawing of 21 lions and 9 tigers at the facility between 2000 and May 2008.
 The report revealed vets had been initially approached by Busch to have the procedures done.
 Busch had requested the procedures to be kept in confidence.
 The findings in the report found any question of prosecutions under the Animal Welfare Act 1999 were problematic due to Ministry of Primary Industries veterinarians being aware of, but not questioning, the procedures at the time.

 On 27 May 2009 a zookeeper, South African national Dalu Mncube, was mauled to death by a white tiger while cleaning an enclosure.
 The tiger was shot dead in order to reach Mncube.
 The tiger, a 260 kg male named Abu, had bitten another handler earlier the same year, who was rescued by Mncube.
 The park closed and re-opened after less than one month, following changes to the big cat enclosures to improve safety for handlers and the public.
 In December 2013, the Coroner's report on the inquest into the death of senior cat handler Mncube cleared the management and staff of any wrongdoing in relation to the incident.
 Shortland recommended regulatory reform and new legislation for health and safety in zoos and animal parks.

 During June 2013 Zion Wildlife Gardens operator Patricia Busch lost her assets.
 The finance company that held the security over the property took possession, after Busch was unable to continue the mortgage payments.